TankEngine-ish/property_management_system_full_stack_app/README.md

 * Observability Stack: Monitoring and logging

 For the backend I tried to use modular structure as much as possible.
 I have defined plenty of constants to avoid hardcoding values, which is a good practice for maintainability.
-I gotta mention this even though it would come later in my documentation that some of the code edits I did were a result of *Sonarqube*:
+I gotta mention this, even though it would come later in my documentation, that some of the code edits I did were as a result of *Sonarqube*'s suggestions:

 ![alt text](assets/sonarqube_test2.png)